Scam Impersonates NEH

 Be Aware of False Claims of NEH Grant Winners and False “Requests for Proposals”

 NEH and its employees will never ask you to send money to receive a grant or other forms of financial assistance.
 Nor will NEH and its employees ever ask you to wire money or add money to a prepaid debit card to pay for associated processing or delivery fees.

-NEH does not use Facebook to contact individuals concerning grant awards.
+NEH does not use Facebook or text to contact individuals concerning grant awards.
 If the name on the Facebook account is familiar to you (such as a friend or NEH employee), the scammer has created the account to impersonate someone you know in order to initiate and support this fraudulent scheme.
 Do not provide any personal information or send money to anyone claiming to be an NEH employee.